Information about Mates And Dates

 Women wear elegant tops and skirts, dresses, or nice pants suits.

-- Dance Casual: Men: slacks and collared shirts.
+- Dance Casual: Men wear slacks and collared shirts.
 Women wear comfortable dance attire.

 - Theme Casual: Determined by the theme.
 Comfortable dance clothes